-Step 1: Rinse the Pad
+Step 1: Rinse the Slab

 After completing the preparation steps (see above), flush the concrete with water, using a garden hose.
 This is especially important after etching with muriatic acid since the water will help neutralize the acid.
-Let the concrete pad dry out before proceeding.
+Let the concrete dry out before proceeding.

 Step 2: Fill the Expansion Joints